anderson-aristotle/html-css-lab/README.md

 website, and these tips will also create a website that is easy to use for everyone.

 - Use HTML5 elements - not just divs!
-- Use high contrast between backgrounds and text
+- Use high contrast between backgrounds and text.
-- Caption your images in a relevant way
+- Caption your images in a relevant way.
-- Don't use color or sound alone to show what an element does
+- Don't use color or sound alone to show what an element does.
-- Organize content with headings and subheadings
+- Organize content with headings and subheadings.

 ### Debugging CSS